INTRODUCTION

 Background

-Chapters five to seven of Matthew’s gospel, known as the Sermon on the Mount, is a collection of Jesus’ teachings with amendments to the traditional practices and teachings of rabbis.
+Chapters five to seven of Matthew’s gospel, comprising as they do the Sermon on the Mount, is a collection of Jesus’ utterances with amendments to the traditional practices and teachings of the Rabbis.
 He addresses them to his disciples and the public.
-It is not a deviation from the previous teachings of Israel, but a perfection of what was distorted in the past with an emphasis on unconditional love and reward in heaven for sacrificial life in building up the Kingdom of God.
-The essence of the gospel is in the Sermon on the Mount along with the famous teachings like the Beatitudes (Mt 5:3-12) and the Lord’s prayer (Mt 6:9-13).
+It is not a deviation from the teachings of Israel, but a perfection of what was distorted in the past.
+Jesus emphasized the unconditional love and reward in heaven for the sacrificial life in building up the Kingdom of God.
+The essence of the gospel is in the Sermon on the Mount, including the famous teachings like the Beatitudes (Mt 5:3-12) and the Lord’s Prayer (Mt 6:9-13).

-Jesus endorses the three traditional obligations of religious life: almsgiving, prayer, and fasting, with the caution not to exhibit them for seeking public appreciation.
+Jesus endorsed the three traditional obligations of religious life: almsgiving, prayer, and fasting, with the caution not to exhibit them for seeking public appreciation.
 God’s recognition will come when we do them with the right intent and genuine spirit.
-Jesus teaches this in the background of the hypocrisies of the then Jewish leaders.
+Jesus teaches this against the background of the hypocrisies of the then Jewish leaders.
 The disciples of Jesus should not follow their wrong motives in the religious practices.
 They were seeking human admiration and worldly recognition.
-The Christians must not be bothered by the human and mundane reward, but glory in heaven based on their good deeds here.
+As a matter of fact, we Christians must not bother ourselves with the mundaneness of human rewards, but must seek glory in heaven based on their virtuous deeds here.

 (Mt 6:1) Be careful not to make a show of your righteous acts before people.
 If you do so, you do not gain anything from your Father in heaven.